 Contractor acknowledges that superior customer service is a priority of the Exchange.
 Contractor shall work closely with the Exchange in an effort to ensure that the needs of Exchange Enrollees are met.
 Contractor shall provide and maintain all processes and systems required to ensure customer service, record protection and uninterrupted service to the Exchange and Contractor’s Enrollees in the Exchange in accordance with the standards set forth in this Section 3.6, applicable laws, rules and regulations, including, those consumer assistance tools and programs required to be offered through the Exchange as set forth at 45 C.F.R. § 155.205 and 45 C.F.R. § 155.210.

-Contractor shall meet all State requirements for language assistance services that are applicable to its commercial lines of business.
-The Exchange and Contractor will evaluate the adequacy of language services provided for verbal and written communications during 2014 and 2015, and consider the adoption of additional standards in 2016.
+Contractor shall meet all State requirements for language assistance services applicable to its commercial lines of business.
+The Exchange and Contractor will continue to evaluate on an ongoing basis the adequacy of language services provided for verbal and written communications and consider the adoption of additional standards as appropriate.
 3.6.2 Enrollee Appeals and Grievances

-Internal Appeals.
-Contractor shall maintain an internal review process to resolve Enrollee’s written or oral expression of dissatisfaction regarding the Contractor and/or Provider, including appeals of claims and benefit determinations, and complaints relating to the scope of Covered Services required to be provided under the QHP.
-Contractor’s processes shall comply with applicable laws, rules and regulations, including, those set forth at Health and Safety Code Section 1368.
+Internal Grievances and Appeals.
+Contractor shall maintain an internal review process to resolve Enrollee’s written or oral expression of dissatisfaction regarding the Contractor and Participating Providers, including appeals of claim and benefit determinations, and complaints relating to the scope of Covered Services required to be covered under the QHP.
+Contractor’s processes shall comply with State and Federal laws, rules and regulations relating to enrollee rights and appeals processes, specifically including grievance requirements set forth at Health and Safety Code §1368 regardless of the Health Insurance Regulator for the Contractor’s QHPs.

 Independent Medical Review.
-Contractor shall comply with applicable laws, rules and regulations relating to the external independent medical review process available to Enrollees for Covered Services that are disputed due to denial, modification, delay, or other limitation imposed by Contractor or a Participating Provider.
-The external medical review process shall be conducted in accordance with the requirements set forth at Insurance Code Section 10169 et seq. or Health and Safety Code Section 1374.30 et seq., as applicable.
+Contractor shall comply with State and Federal laws, rules and regulations relating to the external independent medical review process available to Enrollees for Covered Services .
+Contractor’s external medical review process shall be conducted in accordance with the requirements set forth at Insurance Code Section 10169 et seq. and Health and Safety Code Section 1374.30 et seq., as applicable.

-Grievances.
-Contractor shall maintain a grievance process for the review of clinical and non-clinical grievances that incorporates and reflects the requirements set forth at Health and Safety Code Section 1368.

-3.6.3 Applications and Notices
+[Duplicative of (a)]3.6.3 Applications and Notices

 Contractor shall provide applications, forms and notices to applicants and Enrollees in plain language and in a manner that is accessible and timely to individuals: (1) living with disabilities, including accessible web sites and the provision of auxiliary aids and services at no cost to the individual in accordance with the Americans with Disabilities Act and section 504 of the Rehabilitation Act, or (2) with limited English language proficiency.